AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 The face information is stored persistently in flash memory.

-The same names have to be used the in the [code](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/679f133bf7162803b51e32012d9674ca8e168aaa/AlexaFaceDetectionESP32Cam/AlexaFaceDetectionESP32Cam.ino#L430) to request the URL for each person (currently "Person1" and Person2").
+The same names have to be used the in the [code](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/679f133bf7162803b51e32012d9674ca8e168aaa/AlexaFaceDetectionESP32Cam/AlexaFaceDetectionESP32Cam.ino#L430) to request the URL for each person (currently "Person1" and "Person2").

 If you want to change the names just change the code accordingly.
-You can allso add more names.
+You can also add more names.
 But then also add URLs in list in [ReqURL()](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/679f133bf7162803b51e32012d9674ca8e168aaa/AlexaFaceDetectionESP32Cam/AlexaFaceDetectionESP32Cam.ino#L250)

 ```
 if (strcmp(name, "Person1") == 0) {